Audition day for MTA's 'Music Under New York' program

-NEW YORK CITY (WABC) -- The MTA is holding its 34th annual auditions for the MTA's Music Under New York program.
+NEW YORK CITY (WABC) -- The MTA held its 34th annual auditions for the MTA's Music Under New York program on Wednesday.

 The program presents musical performances in the transit system to help entertain commuters and give musicians a new platform.

-The auditions are being held on Wednesday until 3:30 p.m. at Grand Central Madison, at the LIRR Concourse Level, between 46th and 47th streets.
+The auditions took place at Grand Central Madison, at the LIRR Concourse Level, between 46th and 47th streets.

-The more than 20 judges for the event were seen swaying to the music and enjoying the entrants' performances.
+The more than 20 judges made of of music industry executives and fellow performers were seen swaying to the music and enjoying the entrants' performances.

-They will be selecting 25 new acts to add to the program.
+They will be selecting 25 new acts out of the more than 50 finalists to add to the program.

+The performers are judged on quality, variety and appeal to the very diverse public that rides the rails every day.

 "We've actually played in the subway quite a bit without any official sanctioning I guess, but we love playing in the subway and to be able to do it in an official capacity under the auspices of the MTA would just be awesome," said Julian Maissel, a musician.